JuliaPOMDP/POMDPGallery.jl/INSTRUCTIONS.md

     gen_readme()
     ```

-6. Test and commit the changes by running the following commands in Julia with YOUR_NEW_MODEL replaced by your model name.
+6. Test and commit the changes by running the following commands in Julia:

     ```julia
     Pkg.test("POMDPGallery")